stefaniedev/freecodecamp-coursework/9-intermediate-front-end-development-projects/3-build-a-wikipedia-viewer/readme.md

-# Tribute Page
+# Wikipedia Viewer
-This is my FreeCodeCamp Tribute Page from the Basic Front End Development Projects section.
-I chose to make a tribute page to Dr. Sigmund Freud.
+This is my FreeCodeCamp Wikipedia Viewer Webpage from the Intermediate Front End Development Projects section.
+Food-based search terms auto-populate and randomize upon refresh.

 --Made with 💗 by Stefanie Feltman